-The Project Property is accessed by private/shared dirt access driveways connecting to Ogulin Canyon Road, which is off of CA Highway 53.
-The private dirt access driveway starts at the southeast of the property and leads to the existing manufactured home.
-The access driveway will be approximately 1,155' in length to the entrance of the cultivation site, with an approximate slope of 10%.
-At minimum the driveway will be 10 ft wide with 14 ft of unobstructed horizontal clearance and 15 feet of unobstructed vertical clearance, but due to commercial standards the access driveway is proposed to be 20' wide.
-The access driveway will have 6-inch gravel added to the entire length of it and have 7 parking stalls (two ADA, one of which is in the main parking and one at the processing facility) as well as hammerhead turnaround at the cultivation site 20' wide and 60' in length.
-Turnouts are not proposed due to the access driveway being proposed at 20' wide, however if needed, turnouts will be at minimum 12 feet wide and 30 ft long, with a minimum 25 ft tapper on each end, roughly every 400 ft (see Site plan for a visual).
-The access driveway to the parcel currently has a security gate at the entrance of the parcel.
-The gate entrance will be at least 2 feet wider than the width of the traffic lane with a minimum of 14 feet unobstructed horizontal clearance and 15 feet on unobstructed vertical clearance.
+The Project Property and existing home is currently accessed by a private driveway off Shady Grove Rd.
+The access driveway to the cultivation site will have an approximate slope of 0-1% and be roughly 775 feet in length.
+At minimum the driveway will be 20 ft wide with 14 ft of unobstructed horizontal clearance and 15 feet of unobstructed vertical clearance, but due to commercial standards the access driveway can changed after the County Building Inspection.
+The project proposes 6 parking stalls (1 ADA) in front of the cultivation site.
+The access driveway will be graveled the entire length to a load capacity of 75,000 lbs.
+The access driveway will have a hammerhead turnaround right in front of the parking, which will be 20' wide and 60' in length.
+A gate will be installed with an entrance of at least 2 feet wider than the width of the traffic lane with a minimum of 14 feet unobstructed horizontal clearance and 15 feet on unobstructed vertical clearance.
 The access gate will be located at least 30 feet from the main shared access road and property line.
-The gate will be locked outside of core operating/business hours (8am to 6pm) and whenever RHG personnel are not present.
-The gate will be secured with a heavy-duty chain, commercial grade padlock and a Knox Box to allow

-24/7 access for emergency services.
-Only approved RHG managerial staff and emergency service providers are able to unlock the gates on the Project Property.
-The fencing for this project will include a perimeter fence around the entire outdoor cultivation area.
-The cultivation area fence will be a 6 ft tall chain link fence with a privacy mesh screen and mounted with security cameras.
+The gate will be locked outside of core operating/business hours (8am to 6pm) and whenever Nina Star Farms personnel are not present.
+The gate will be secured with a heavy-duty chain, commercial grade padlock and a Knox Box to allow 24/7 access for emergency services.
+Only approved NSF managerial staff and emergency service providers are able to unlock the gates on the Project Property.
+The fencing for this project will include a 6'10" tall wooden panel fence around the proposed cultivation area.
+Posts will be set into the ground at not more than 10-foot intervals, and terminal posts set into concrete footings.
+The fencing will be mounted with security cameras.

-As RHG is applying for a Type-13 Self-Transport Distribution license, there will be a dedicated loading zone in the parking lot adjacent to the processing facility.
-RHG will utilize unmarked transport vans to transport product off premises and will be in compliance with all California Cannabis Track and Trace requirements throughout the distribution process.
+As Nina Star Farms is applying for a Type-13 Self-Transport Distribution license, there will be a dedicated loading zone in the parking lot adjacent to the cultivation site.
+NSF will utilize unmarked transport vans to transport product off premises and will be in compliance with all California Cannabis Track and Trace requirements throughout the distribution process.